 As a result of transportation of building materials a system of commerce must have developed

 One conclusion seems obvious.
 A likely result of all the industrious transportation of building materials on Pohnpei was the development of commerce.
 Such specialized effort at stone fitting must have bred other specializations that led to commercialization.
 It was no doubt commerce that attracted Ḷainjin.
 Nan Madol must have been a trading center with the thriving economy necessary to support such transport and construction over a sustained period.
 It was the most obvious place to search for his mother or to seek knowledge of what had happened to her fleet of proa from any survivors.
 This assumes, of course, that Ḷainjin would have lived around the same time that the city was under construction.

 In Man Shark, I introduce Ḷainjin as a character and hypothesize what life might have been like in the Marshalls during the period he would have lived.
 The novel begins at the end of the famous search for his mother.
-The prequel to Man Shark, coming out next fall, will tell an adventure story of what could have happened as Ḷainjin searched for her across the vast expense of the Pacific.
+The prequel to Man Shark, coming out in the fall of 2021, will tell an adventure story of what could have happened as Ḷainjin searched for her across the vast expense of the Pacific.